skip to main content

 The vertical part of a window frame.
 A mullion divides the different sashes or fixed windows while providing structural support.

-A window split into two sashes that both open from the middle outwards.
-When open, there’s no central frame (mullion) so the view is uninterrupted.
+A window split into two casement sashes that both open from the middle outwards.
+When open, the mullion moves with one of the sashes, so there’s no central frame (mullion), meaning the view is uninterrupted.

 Read more about the specific terms used in window manufacturing in our windows glossary.